 identifying and ascertaining any person that has significant control over the company;

-maintaining a significant controllers register accessible to law enforcement officers upon demand.
+maintaining a significant controller register accessible to law enforcement officers upon demand.

 1. Listed and foreign companies excluded